vidushiTPG/test-automation/REQUIREMENT.md

 ---

 ## 📚 Documentation to be Provided
+- `REQUIREMENT.md` for general feature explanation - in progress
-- `README.md` for setup and usage
+- `README.md` for setup and usage - Not yet started
-- `CONTRIBUTING.md` for contribution guidelines
+- `CONTRIBUTING.md` for contribution guidelines - Not yet started
-- `docs/` folder for:
+- `docs/` folder for: - Not yet started
   - Framework architecture
   - Test writing guidelines
   - CI/CD setup